SlimBeji/Fullstack/README.md

 This demo project features two models: **Users** and **Places**.
 Users can create accounts and add their favorite places to their profiles.
 Other users can browse and view these favorite places.

+### 📁 Config

+Config module used to setup environment variables and global parameters.

 ### 📁 Models

 The first step in building a backend is to **design the data layer**—defining how data is structured, validated, and manipulated.
 A well-thought-out model setup is critical not only for development but also for testing, seeding, and consistency across different backend implementations.